-Due to the remaining uncertainties in the demographic data we highly recommend long-term monitoring of the development of the reintroduced Pomeranian population to validate first year mortality and reproduction rates and to update the PVA when more data are available (Akçakaya and Sjogren-Gulve, 2000).
-To this end, the reintroduction project gives the opportunity to increase the knowledge of the demographic dynamics impossible to be studied in wild populations of Aquatic Warblers (Schaub et al., 2009).
+Due to the remaining uncertainties in the demographic data we highly recommend long-term monitoring of the development of the reinforced Pomeranian population to validate survival and reproduction rates and to update the PVA when more data are available (Akçakaya and Sjogren-Gulve, 2000).
 Furthermore, more effort should be made to understand the intra-seasonal movements of the species and the importance of the connection with core breeding sites.
 If local populations depend on immigration to compensate for variations in recruitment and mortality (Border et al., 2017) it will be almost impossible to maintain an isolated population of Aquatic Warblers at the margin of the breeding range.

 References